14 Analog and Digital Electronics

 14.2 Overview

 Every IoT device that reads a sensor or drives an actuator must cross the analog-digital boundary.
-This five-chapter series takes you from the binary number system through ADC/DAC hardware, Nyquist sampling constraints, and hands-on calculations – building the skills needed to select components, configure sample rates, and verify measurement accuracy for real sensor interfaces.
+This five-chapter sequence takes you from binary representation, to ADC behavior, to sampling constraints, to output generation, and finally to worked design calculations.
+The goal is to help you choose the right converter settings and verify whether an interface is precise enough for the job.

 Analog and digital are like the difference between a slide (smooth) and stairs (steps)!